...

 Up the Coast

-Northern Californians call it “Highway 1” and Southern Californians call it the “Pacific Coast Highway”—or, simply, the “PCH”—but there’s no doubt that the road that hugs the state’s remarkable coastline, often close enough to feel the salt spray, offers one of the world’s classic driving trips.
+Northern Californians call it “Highway 1” and Southern Californians call it the “Pacific Coast Highway,” but there’s no doubt that the road that hugs the state’s remarkable coastline, often close enough to feel the salt spray, offers one of the world’s classic driving trips.

-A few tips: Allow far more time than you think you need; besides the frequent diversions, the road is so winding in places it’s hard to average more than 30 miles per hour.
+A few tips: Allow more time than you think you need.
+Besides the frequent diversions, the road is so winding in places it’s hard to average more than 30 miles per hour.
 If you’re prone to carsickness, this isn’t the trip for you.
-Keep your gas tank full and your bladder empty.
-In some areas, it’s more than 40 miles between gas stations and restrooms.
+Keep your gas tank full, and your bladder empty.

-Highway 395 hugs the state’s eastern border, and the 264-mile stretch of high desert from Reno to Lone Pine, which passes tumbleweeds, swinging-door saloons and ghost towns beneath the breathtakingly sheer eastern wall of the Sierra Nevada, is one of California’s most iconic drives.
+Highway 395 is one of California’s most iconic drives.
+Hugging the state’s eastern border, and the 264-mile stretch of high desert from Reno to Lone Pine, the road passes tumbleweeds, swinging-door saloons and ghost towns beneath the breathtakingly sheer eastern wall of the Sierra Nevada.

-The northern stretch traverses ranchland that was once, and sometimes still is, the domain of Basque sheepherders; and in the town of Gardnerville, just over the border in Nevada, you have your choice of excellent Basque restaurants.
+The northern stretch traverses ranchland that was once, and sometimes still is, the domain of Basque sheepherders.
 As you drive south, keep an eye out for cowboys, although these days they’re as likely to be riding an all-terrain vehicle as a horse.
 Farther south, as you approach Mono Lake, you’ll probably encounter members of the Washoe and Paiute tribes.

 Highway 395 grazes the shore of enormous Mono Lake, which is so alkaline Mark Twain once joked he could do his laundry merely by dragging it behind him in a boat.
 Stop at Manzanar, just off the highway, for a poignant visit to the site of a relocation camp for Americans of Japanese heritage during World War II.
 In Lone Pine, the Museum of Western Film History pays tribute to the hundreds of Hollywood Westerns, starring everyone from Hopalong Cassidy to John Wayne, filmed in the nearby Alabama Hills.